AbsaOSS/pramen/README.md

 not applicable for a particular operation, the operation will be automatically skipped.
 So at different days different set of operations is executed when you run a pipeline.

-Pramen framework and some of built-in jobs are packaged in `pipeline-runner-x.y.z.jar`.
-In order to minimize chance of binary incompatibility with custom sources, sinks and transformers jobs that require additional libraries are packaged in `bultin-jobs-x.y.z.jar`.
-If you are running a pipeline with builtin jobs make sure `bultin-jobs-x.y.z.jar` is included in the class path.
+Pramen framework and some of built-in jobs are packaged in `pramen-runner-x.y.z.jar`.
+In order to minimize chance of binary incompatibility with custom sources, sinks and transformers jobs that require additional libraries are packaged in `pramen-extras-x.y.z.jar`.
+If you are running a pipeline with builtin jobs make sure `pramen-extras-x.y.z.jar` is included in the class path.

 ## Running on a single local computer